nodetec/notebin/README.md

 ## Required Tags

+- `f` - Filename of the code snippet

+## Optional Tags

 - `l` - Programming language name (lowercase).
 Examples: "javascript", "python", "rust"
 - `x` - File extension (without the dot).
 Examples: "js", "py", "rs"

-## Optional Tags

-- `title` - Name/title of the snippet
 - `description` - Brief description of what the code does
 - `runtime` - Runtime or environment specification (e.g., "node v18.15.0", "python 3.11")
 - `license` - License under which the code is shared (e.g., "MIT", "GPL-3.0", "Apache-2.0")
-- `gist` - URL to an external gist if this is mirrored from somewhere else
-- `deps` - Dependencies required for the code to run (can be repeated)
+- `dep` - Dependency required for the code to run (can be repeated)
 - `repo` - Reference to a repository where this code originates
 - `version` - Version of the code or library
-- `author` - Original author if different from the publisher

 ## Format